-Painting at the beach, in a train, at a cafe, in the harbor, on a plane!
+Painting at the beach, in a train, at a cafe, at the airport, in the harbor, on a plane!

 - Bear in mind that paper is heavy.
 Try to estimate the amount of paper you are likely to use and don’t bring much more than that.
 Luckily although paper is heavy it is also flat so it is easy to store in your luggage.
 But do keep in mind paper dimensions to be sure it fits in your baggage or daypack.

 - Sketchbooks are of course super convenient on the go.
 Maybe test out a few using your favorite materials to find some that work best for you before taking them on the road.
 It’s no fun to discover your new sketchbook warps and pills when you are already in the field.